WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value is on the top of the stack.
 3. Pop the value val' from the stack.
-4. If val' is REF.NULL, then:
+4. If val' is some REF.NULL, then:
   a.
 Trap.
-5. If val' is REF.FUNC_ADDR, then:
+5. If val' is some REF.FUNC_ADDR, then:
   a.
 Let (REF.FUNC_ADDR a) be val'.
   b.
 If (a < |$funcinst(z)|), then:
     1) Let fi be $funcinst(z)[a].
-    2) Assert: Due to validation, fi.CODE is FUNC.
+    2) Assert: Due to validation, fi.CODE is some FUNC.
     3) Let (FUNC x local_0* instr*) be fi.CODE.
     4) Let (LOCAL t)* be local_0*.
-    5) Assert: Due to validation, $Expand(fi.TYPE) is FUNC.
+    5) Assert: Due to validation, $Expand(fi.TYPE) is some FUNC.
     6) Let (FUNC functype_0) be $Expand(fi.TYPE).
     7) Let t_1^n -> t_2^m be functype_0.
     8) Assert: Due to validation, there are at least n values on the top of the stack.